PT-Akar-Inti-Teknologi/pt-akar-inti-teknologi.github.io/docs/standards/backend/database.md

 ### Common Conventions
 - Table name should have plural name.
 - Both tables and columns should use lower case :), with underscores.
 These are very readable and cross platform.
-- Each table in the database must have a timestamp column for created_at and/or updated_at, deleted_at
+- Each table in the database must have a timestamp column for created_at and/or updated_at, deleted_at for soft delete
+  - for date type, it is recommended to use zoned date time (timestamp with timezone)
+- Each table in the database it is recommended to add created_by, updated_by, and/or deleted_by
 - Foreign key should have table name as prefix

 ### Tables convention:
-- Use a collective name or, less ideally, a plural form.
-For example (in order of preference) staff and employees.
+- Use a collective name.
+For example staff and employees.
 - Do not prefix with tbl or any other such descriptive prefix or Hungarian notation.
 - Never give a table the same name as one of its columns and vice versa.
-- Avoid, where possible, concatenating two table names together to create the name of a relationship table.
+- It is recommended to avoid, where possible, concatenating two table names together to create the name of a relationship table.
 Rather than cars_mechanics prefer services.

 ### Columns convention:
 - Always use the singular name.
 - Do not add a column with the same name as its table and vice versa.
 - Always use lowercase except where it may make sense not to such as proper nouns.
+- For boolean column type, use 'is_' prefix.
+Example: is_active, is_used.
+- Avoid boolean/number for multiple status column.
+Example: order status, rather than 1 (pending), 2 (paid), 3 (complete), use ENUM 'pending', 'paid', or 'complete'.

 ## Database Flow Tips
 - EXPLAIN Your SELECT Queries.